 - IELTS requirements for Canada SDS will change starting on August 10, 2023, according to IRCC.

-- IELTS test takers utilizing the SDS program will now need to achieve an overall 6.0 band in order to be accepted.
+- IELTS test takers utilizing the SDS program will now have to achieve an overall 6.0 band in order to be accepted.

 - To emphasize the significance of the test-takers comprehensive abilities, it was decided to remove the individual score of 6.0 bands.